Gemstone: Radiation

 The irradiation process is widely practiced in jewelry industry and enabled the creation of gemstone colors that do not exist or are extremely rare in nature.
 However, particularly when done in a nuclear reactor, the processes can make gemstones radioactive.
 Health risks related to the residual radioactivity of the treated gemstones have led to government regulations in many countries.

 Virtually all blue topaz, both the lighter and the darker blue shades such as "London" blue, has been irradiated to change the color from white to blue.
 Most green quartz (Oro Verde) are also irradiated to achieve the yellow-green color.
 Diamonds are mainly irradiated to become blue-green or green, although other colors are possible.
 When light-to-medium-yellow diamonds are treated with gamma rays they may become green; with a high-energy electron beam, blue.

 Waxing/oiling

 Emeralds containing natural fissures are sometimes filled with wax or oil to disguise them.
 This wax or oil is also colored to make the emerald appear of better color as well as clarity.
 Turquoise is also commonly treated in a similar manner.

 Fracture filling

 Fracture filling has been in use with different gemstones such as diamonds, emeralds, and sapphires.
 In 2006 "glass-filled rubies" received publicity.
 Rubies over 10 carats (2 g) with large fractures were filled with lead glass, thus dramatically improving the appearance (of larger rubies in particular).
 Such treatments are fairly easy to detect.

+Bleaching

+Another treatment method that is commonly used to treat gemstones is bleaching.
+This method uses a chemical in order to reduce the colour of the gem.
+After bleaching, a combination treatment can be done by dying the gemstone once the unwanted colours are removed.
+Hydrogen peroxide is the most commonly used product used to alter gemstones and have notably been used to treat jade and pearls.
+The treatment of bleaching can also be followed by impregnation, which allows the gemstone's durability to be increased.